 When thinking about black history in America, you can’t deny the influence of music.
 From coast to coast, we can find examples of musical influence, genres, and experiences, all pioneered by people of African descent.
-We have documentation of music created for blacks and by blacks that dates back to as early as the 1700s, beginning with songs that slaves would sing in the cotton fields of the American South.
-It’s no surprise then that most of the mainstream genres of music we hear today all echo the history of African Americans and the experiences that they have endured.
+We have documentation of music created for blacks and by blacks that dates back to as early as the 1700s.
+This originates from songs that slaves would sing in the cotton fields of the American South.
+It’s no surprise then that a lot of the mainstream music we hear today echoes the history of African-Americans.

-To pay homage to this journey of expression and creativity in the face of extreme hardship and injustice, here’s a look at a few destinations that have their own unique soundtrack, where the voice of black America — both past and present — can be heard loud and proud.
+Pay homage to this journey of expression and creativity in the face of extreme hardship and injustice and take a look at these destinations.
+They each have their own unique soundtrack where the voice of black America — both past and present — sings loud and proud.

-A city that appears to be respectfully and purposefully stuck in time when it comes to culture, architecture, and an indefatigable party spirit, New Orleans is one of the richest areas in the United States when it comes to African-American history.
-Many would say that despite the 1724 “Black Code” that was created to restrict the rights of the slaves forcibly brought over from Africa, the entire city took on and was eventually absorbed by the amazing customs and traditions that they brought with them.
+New Orleans is one of the richest areas in the United States when it comes to African-American history.
+The Big Easy appears to be respectfully and purposefully stuck in time when it comes to culture, architecture, and an indefatigable party spirit.
+Many would say that despite the 1724 “Black Code” that was created to restrict the rights of slaves, they were still able to influence the entire city with their amazing customs and traditions.

 New Orleans is also considered the birthplace of jazz — one of America’s biggest contributions to the world of music.
-The city has also been a trendsetter in diverse genres from hip-hop to rhythm & blues and funk.
+New Orleans is also a trendsetter in diverse genres from hip-hop to rhythm & blues and funk.
 It also played a significant role in the evolution of gospel music.